JAORMX/JAORMX.github.io/_posts/2016-10-03-how-is-tls-powered-by-certmonger-being-done.markdown

 the image) so enabling TLS with the paths that come from the specs is just a matter of passing those paths to the vhost resource, and puppet will do its work.

+## Note on the advantage of using specs

+Unfortunately, not everyone will want to use certmonger for requesting and managing certificates.
+So using the "specs" based approach that I described above has a side-effect that can address this.
+If a deployer REALLY doesn't want to use certmonger.
+It's possible to pass the certificates and keys manually using an ExtraConfigPre hook in TripleO that copies the certificates and keys to appropriate locations (which could be implemented in a similar fashion as we do in TripleO for the public certificate for HAProxy).
+Then, the specs that tell the services where to find those certificates and keys can be passed via hieradata.
+And finally, we need to be sure that we're not setting the `generate_service_certificates` flag, since this will cause puppet to try to use those specs to call certmonger.
+Furthermore, some things that need to be kept in mind is that a specific format needs to be used for the specs depending on the service and the network; also, you now have to run the overcloud deploy every time you need to update the certificates, since they won't be managed by certmonger.